-Federal judges block Trump’s exclusion of illegal immigrants in Census
+Federal judges block Trump’s exclusion of illegal immigrants in Census count

 It’s the second setback for Mr. Trump, who last year saw his bid to add a citizenship question to the 2020 census crumble because, the Supreme Court ruled, he didn’t check all the right procedural boxes.

-“When it comes to matters of the Census, the scoreboard reads: immigrant advocates 2, Trump 0,” said Steven Choi, executive director of the New York Immigration Coalition, one of the groups that sued to stop both census-shaping attempts.
+“When it comes to matters of the Census, the scoreboard reads: immigrant advocates 2, Trump 0,” said Steve Choi, executive director of the New York Immigration Coalition, one of the groups that sued to stop both census-shaping attempts.

+Experts had doubted the Census Bureau would be able to follow through on Mr. Trump’s directive anyway.

+Figuring out how to exclude illegal immigrants is tricky, since it’s not clear who they all are, and statistical methods are subject to a massive margin of error.

 Sign up for Daily Newsletters